EMcNugget/D-ATIS-to-vATIS/README.md

 2. Ensure that vATIS is closed.
 3. Click `Fetch`
 4. Then in vATIS select the profile under the name `REAL WORLD`.

+## Creating new contractions:

+To create a new contraction you have to edit the custom_contractions.json file.

+1. Go your install folder/assets.
+2. Open ```custom_contractions.json```
+3. To add a contraction add the abbreviated versioni as the key and the way it should be said as the value.
+4. Save and relaunch the program.